-- Assessing whether appropriate disclosure regarding significant areas of uncertainty has been made in the report. - With respect to related party loans, we have confirmed that the loan is at arm's length and has been adequately disclosed in the financial statements. - Management representations with respect to all loans being on arms-length terms, documented and on a commercial basis.
+- Assessing whether appropriate disclosure regarding significant areas of uncertainty has been made in the report. - With respect to related party payables, we have confirmed that the payable is at arm's length and has been adequately disclosed in the financial statements. - Management representations with respect to all loans being on arms-length terms, documented, loan conditions and adequately disclosed in the financial statements.